This is the multi-page printable view of this section. Click here to print.

 • Select a metric to monitor

-• If the metric is linked to a namespace, Service Dashboard is displayed
+• If the metric is associated with a namespace, Service Dashboard is displayed

-• Clicking Service Dashboard takes you to the detail page of that dashboard
+• Click Service Dashboard to navigate to the detailed page of that dashboard

-Search Filter AreaSet the search item to filter, then click the Apply Filter button to filter the metric list
+Search filter areaAfter setting the search items to filter, click the Apply Filter button to filter the metric list

-• Namespace-Dimension Name: Search based on the lower-level dimension name of the selected namespace
+• Namespace-Dimension Name: Search based on the sub-dimension names of the selected namespace

 • Metric Name: Enter the exact metric name to search